kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 ## Motivation

 Understanding the cluster network topology is essential for optimizing the placement of workloads that require intensive inter-node communication.
-Currently, there is no standardized way to represent this information in Kubernetes, making it challenging to develop control plane components and applications that can leverage topology awareness.
+Currently, there is no standardized way to represent this information in Kubernetes, making it challenging to develop control plane components and applications that can leverage network topology awareness.

 This information might be useful for various components and features, including:

 - Pod affinity sections in deployment and pod specs
 - Kueue topology-aware scheduling
-- Development of native scheduler plugins for topology-aware scheduling, for example:
+- Development of native scheduler plugins for nerwork-topology-aware scheduling, for example:
   - Topology-aware gang-scheduling scheduler plugin
   - Gang-scheduling auto-scaler
   - DRA scheduler plugin